minkkinen/scenarios-as-reactive-sequences/Narrative_explanation_Some_social_scientists__.md

 ### Narrative explanation

-Narrative is a crucial concept for scenario thinking and for futures research in general. \citet[39]{schwartz1996art} defines scenarios as "stories that give meaning to events".
+The second concept from historical social science is narrative explanation, which is closely related to historical thinking.
+Of course, narrative is widely present in scenario thinking and for futures research in general. \citet[39]{schwartz1996art} defines scenarios as "stories that give meaning to events".
 Scenarios usually contain a scenario narrative, understood as the fleshing-out of the scenario variables \citep[e.g.]{Heinonen_2013}.
 Narrative is also a central aspect of causal layered analysis, especially on the myth/metaphor layer where futures are articulated as stories \citep{inayatullah1998causal}.
 Similarly, \citet{MacDonald_2012} argues that there may be archetypal cultural narratives underlying scenarios.

 However, within the futures field, narratives are often considered in the literary sense, as products of creative writing \citep[e.g.]{Burnam_Fink_2014}.
+Likewise, historians may consider their task as weaving literary narratives, and thus their primary interest is in literary representations of events rather than events as such \citep{staley2007history}.

 In contrast, I will focus on narrative *explanation* here, which means a more systematic social scientific approach to narrative than the literary understanding of the term.
+This concept brings narrative closer to scientific realism.
+As \citet{Abell_2004} puts it, "social reality can metaphysically be pictured as an evolutionary network of complex social interactions (i.e., as a narrative)".
+Is a way, social reality *is* a narrative.

 Some social scientists have argued for narrative explanation as an alternative to variable-based explanations \citep{Abell_2004}.

-- analytic narratives: theoretically structured stories about coherent sequences of motivated actions \citep{Aminzade_1992}
+- analytic narratives: theoretically structured stories about coherent sequences of motivated actions \citep[][458]{Aminzade_1992}
   - can contribute to the construction of explanations of why things happened the way they did
   - narratives construct causality and meaning in terms of temporal connections among events \citep{Aminzade_1992}